theodoragirgis/rebound/docs/integrators.md

 SABA are symplectic integrators developed by [Laskar & Robutel 2001](https://ui.adsabs.harvard.edu/abs/2001CeMDA..80...39L/abstract) and [Blanes et al. 2013](https://ui.adsabs.harvard.edu/abs/2012arXiv1208.0689B/abstract).
 The implementation in REBOUND supports SABA1, SABA2, SABA3, and SABA4 as well as the corrected versions SABAC1, SABAC2, SABAC3, and SABAC4.
 Different correctors can be selected.
-In addition the following methods with various generelized orders are supported: SABA(8,4,4), SABA(8,6,4), SABA(10,6,4).
+In addition the following methods with various generalized orders are supported: SABA(8,4,4), SABA(8,6,4), SABA(10,6,4).
 See [Rein, Tamayo & Brown 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.489.4632R/abstract) for details on how these methods work.

 The `reb_simulation_integrator_saba` structure contains the configuration and data structures used by the SABA integrator family.